nikp06/nikp06.github.io/content/posts/2023-03-10-simple-workflow-aws-cdk.md

 ### Configuring SNS for Error Notification

 We also want to have a mechanism in place for handling *unforeseen* errors, that might occur during the life time of our step function and we do not always want to be looking at our AWS console all the time.
-It's much more convenient to receive a message (e.g. an email) IF something goes wrong.
+It's much more convenient to receive a message (e.g. an email) in case something goes wrong.
 For this we create an sns topic and add an email subscription with our own address which is supposed to receive the notifications.
 ```python
 # an sns topic where failures messages from lambda are posted to
 slack_topic = sns.Topic(